A look at COVID-19 vaccinations in Canada on Thursday, June 17, 2021

 Please note that Newfoundland and Labrador, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.

-Newfoundland and Labrador is reporting 40,705 new vaccinations administered over the past seven days for a total of 386,448 doses given.
-The province has administered doses at a rate of 738.016 per 1,000.
-In the province, 6.33 per cent (33,137) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Newfoundland and Labrador for a total of 430,890 doses delivered so far.
-The province has received enough of the vaccine to give 82 per cent of its population a single dose.
-The province has used 89.69 per cent of its available vaccine supply.
+Newfoundland and Labrador is reporting 42,254 new vaccinations administered over the past seven days for a total of 393,398 doses given.
+The province has administered doses at a rate of 751.289 per 1,000.
+In the province, 6.78 per cent (35,526) of the population has been fully vaccinated.
+There were 32,760 new vaccines delivered to Newfoundland and Labrador for a total of 463,650 doses delivered so far.
+The province has received enough of the vaccine to give 89 per cent of its population a single dose.
+The province has used 84.85 per cent of its available vaccine supply.

-P.E.I. is reporting 12,410 new vaccinations administered over the past seven days for a total of 116,691 doses given.
-The province has administered doses at a rate of 735.622 per 1,000.
-In the province, 10.92 per cent (17,326) of the population has been fully vaccinated.
-There were zero new vaccines delivered to P.E.I. for a total of 128,855 doses delivered so far.
-The province has received enough of the vaccine to give 81 per cent of its population a single dose.
-The province has used 90.56 per cent of its available vaccine supply.
+P.E.I. is reporting 11,592 new vaccinations administered over the past seven days for a total of 123,208 doses given.
+The province has administered doses at a rate of 776.705 per 1,000.
+In the province, 11.87 per cent (18,828) of the population has been fully vaccinated.
+There were 10,530 new vaccines delivered to P.E.I. for a total of 139,385 doses delivered so far.
+The province has received enough of the vaccine to give 88 per cent of its population a single dose.
+The province has used 88.39 per cent of its available vaccine supply.

-Nova Scotia is reporting 67,466 new vaccinations administered over the past seven days for a total of 715,070 doses given.
-The province has administered doses at a rate of 732.73 per 1,000.
-In the province, 6.03 per cent (58,854) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Nova Scotia for a total of 788,770 doses delivered so far.
-The province has received enough of the vaccine to give 81 per cent of its population a single dose.
-The province has used 90.66 per cent of its available vaccine supply.
+Nova Scotia is reporting 71,168 new vaccinations administered over the past seven days for a total of 735,008 doses given.
+The province has administered doses at a rate of 753.161 per 1,000.
+In the province, 6.79 per cent (66,248) of the population has been fully vaccinated.
+There were 62,010 new vaccines delivered to Nova Scotia for a total of 850,780 doses delivered so far.
+The province has received enough of the vaccine to give 87 per cent of its population a single dose.
+The province has used 86.39 per cent of its available vaccine supply.

-New Brunswick is reporting 60,901 new vaccinations administered over the past seven days for a total of 612,026 doses given.
-The province has administered doses at a rate of 784.608 per 1,000.
-In the province, 11.43 per cent (89,122) of the population has been fully vaccinated.
-There were 50,310 new vaccines delivered to New Brunswick for a total of 693,005 doses delivered so far.
+New Brunswick is reporting 62,022 new vaccinations administered over the past seven days for a total of 622,781 doses given.
+The province has administered doses at a rate of 798.396 per 1,000.
+In the province, 12.58 per cent (98,143) of the population has been fully vaccinated.
+There were zero new vaccines delivered to New Brunswick for a total of 693,005 doses delivered so far.
 The province has received enough of the vaccine to give 89 per cent of its population a single dose.
-The province has used 88.31 per cent of its available vaccine supply.
+The province has used 89.87 per cent of its available vaccine supply.

-Quebec is reporting 102,720 new vaccinations administered for a total of 6,971,193 doses given.
-The province has administered doses at a rate of 814.711 per 1,000.
-There were 35,100 new vaccines delivered to Quebec for a total of 7,632,639 doses delivered so far.
+Quebec is reporting 83,860 new vaccinations administered for a total of 7,055,053 doses given.
+The province has administered doses at a rate of 824.511 per 1,000.
+There were zero new vaccines delivered to Quebec for a total of 7,632,639 doses delivered so far.
 The province has received enough of the vaccine to give 89 per cent of its population a single dose.
-The province has used 91.33 per cent of its available vaccine supply.
+The province has used 92.43 per cent of its available vaccine supply.

-Ontario is reporting 202,984 new vaccinations administered for a total of 11,732,414 doses given.
-The province has administered doses at a rate of 798.717 per 1,000.
-In the province, 14.97 per cent (2,198,715) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Ontario for a total of 13,019,635 doses delivered so far.
+Ontario is reporting 210,611 new vaccinations administered for a total of 11,943,025 doses given.
+The province has administered doses at a rate of 813.055 per 1,000.
+In the province, 16.14 per cent (2,371,035) of the population has been fully vaccinated.
+There were 73,710 new vaccines delivered to Ontario for a total of 13,093,345 doses delivered so far.
 The province has received enough of the vaccine to give 89 per cent of its population a single dose.
-The province has used 90.11 per cent of its available vaccine supply.
+The province has used 91.21 per cent of its available vaccine supply.

-Saskatchewan is reporting 12,013 new vaccinations administered for a total of 922,335 doses given.
-The province has administered doses at a rate of 782.201 per 1,000.
-In the province, 19.28 per cent (227,356) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Saskatchewan for a total of 981,605 doses delivered so far.
-The province has received enough of the vaccine to give 83 per cent of its population a single dose.
-The province has used 93.96 per cent of its available vaccine supply.
+Saskatchewan is reporting 15,402 new vaccinations administered for a total of 937,737 doses given.
+The province has administered doses at a rate of 795.263 per 1,000.
+In the province, 20.33 per cent (239,760) of the population has been fully vaccinated.
+There were 70,200 new vaccines delivered to Saskatchewan for a total of 1,051,805 doses delivered so far.
+The province has received enough of the vaccine to give 89 per cent of its population a single dose.
+The province has used 89.16 per cent of its available vaccine supply.

-Alberta is reporting 53,027 new vaccinations administered for a total of 3,533,434 doses given.
-The province has administered doses at a rate of 802.68 per 1,000.
-In the province, 19.96 per cent (878,594) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Alberta for a total of 3,605,035 doses delivered so far.
-The province has received enough of the vaccine to give 82 per cent of its population a single dose.
-The province has used 98.01 per cent of its available vaccine supply.
+Alberta is reporting 49,972 new vaccinations administered for a total of 3,583,406 doses given.
+The province has administered doses at a rate of 814.032 per 1,000.
+In the province, 20.95 per cent (922,276) of the population has been fully vaccinated.
+There were 277,290 new vaccines delivered to Alberta for a total of 3,882,325 doses delivered so far.
+The province has received enough of the vaccine to give 88 per cent of its population a single dose.
+The province has used 92.3 per cent of its available vaccine supply.

 The Northwest Territories are reporting zero new vaccinations administered for a total of 57,215 doses given.
 The territory has administered doses at a rate of 1,268.091 per 1,000.
 In the territory, 58.47 per cent (26,383) of the population has been fully vaccinated.
 There were zero new vaccines delivered to the Northwest Territories for a total of 82,230 doses delivered so far.
 The territory has received enough of the vaccine to give 180 per cent of its population a single dose.
 The territory has used 69.58 per cent of its available vaccine supply.

-Nunavut is reporting zero new vaccinations administered for a total of 32,196 doses given.
-The territory has administered doses at a rate of 831.379 per 1,000.
-In the territory, 38.60 per cent (14,949) of the population has been fully vaccinated.
+Nunavut is reporting 998 new vaccinations administered for a total of 33,194 doses given.
+The territory has administered doses at a rate of 857.15 per 1,000.
+In the territory, 39.17 per cent (15,169) of the population has been fully vaccinated.
 There were zero new vaccines delivered to Nunavut for a total of 60,360 doses delivered so far.
 The territory has received enough of the vaccine to give 160 per cent of its population a single dose.
-The territory has used 53.34 per cent of its available vaccine supply.
+The territory has used 54.99 per cent of its available vaccine supply.

 *Notes on data: The figures are compiled by the COVID-19 Open Data Working Group based on the latest publicly available data and are subject to change.
 Note that some provinces report weekly, while others report same-day or figures from the previous day.
 Vaccine doses administered is not equivalent to the number of people inoculated as some approved vaccines require two doses per person.
 The vaccines are currently not being administered to children under 12 and those with certain health conditions.
 In some cases the number of doses administered may appear to exceed the number of doses distributed as some provinces have been drawing extra doses per vial.